-- Examples of countries with four years Bachelors: U.S., Japan, Spain, Greece, Ireland, Turkey
+- Examples of countries with four-year Bachelors: The US, Japan, Spain, Greece, Ireland, Turkey

 - Examples of countries with three years Bachelors: all the EU countries, Australia, Canada, New Zealand, Norway

-To put it simply, it’s a degree for abstract thinkers, for those who think the night is too short to finish talking about concepts and ideas.
+To put it simply, it’s an undergraduate degree for abstract thinkers, for those who believe the night is too short to finish talking about concepts and ideas.

 You can find numerous Bachelors of Arts in countries like:

 2. What is a B.S. or B.Sc.
 (Bachelor of Science)?

 Before Bachelors of Science were invented, all undergraduate programmes were considered Bachelor of Arts, regardless of their specialisation.
 But because the British always want to be special, the University of London started offering Bachelor of Science degrees in 1860.
 And now they are everywhere.

 The Bachelor of Science is typically the title for degrees in Sciences (Computer Science, Engineering, Health Sciences, you name it).
 But if you look carefully you might find some B.Sc. degrees even in Business, Nursing, Law, or Architecture.
 What sets this type of degree apart from a B.A. is the technical orientation, including laboratory work and practical experience or exercises.